-NCCOS has released two Atlases that compile the best available science to inform the identification of Aquaculture Opportunity Areas (AOAs) in the Gulf of Mexico and Southern California Bight.
+NCCOS has released two atlases that compile the best available science to inform the identification of Aquaculture Opportunity Areas (AOAs) in the Gulf of Mexico and the Southern California Bight.
 NOAA previously identified these regions for their potential to host sustainable commercial aquaculture development in the United States.
-Areas in the Atlases have characteristics expected to support multiple types of aquaculture industries including finfish, shellfish, seaweed, or some combination of these farming types.
+Areas in the atlases have characteristics expected to support multiple types of aquaculture industries including finfish, shellfish, seaweed, or some combination of these farming types.

 NOAA will continue to work with Fishery Management Councils, Marine Fisheries Commissions, states and tribes, and other stakeholders to identify areas to be considered in further depth for sustainable aquaculture.
 Public input is vital to shaping an open and transparent AOA process.